CloudCannon/documentation/_docs/organisations/team-management.md

   hosting: Any
 ---

-After creating an organisation, your account is set up as the only userz.
-This user is set as an owner.
+After creating an organisation, your account is set up as the owner.
 There are 5 types of users in an organisation:

 1. **Owners**: These users have full permission as if it is their own account
 2. **Developers**: Can create sites and manage everything to do with them, can't update billing information